-1. Before the Settlement Conference-Initial Status Hearing and Exchange of Settlement Statements
+A. Before the Settlement Conference-Telephonic Status Hearing and Exchange of Settlement Statements

-The Court will hold a status hearing to set dates for the exchange of pre-conference settlement statements and for the settlement conference.
-Counsel primarily responsible for representing the parties must participate in this status hearing.
+The Court will generally hold a telephonic status hearing to set dates for the settlement conference and the exchange of pre-conference settlement statements to opposing counsel and the Court.
+Counsel primarily responsible for representing the parties must participate in this telephonic status hearing.
 Counsel should come prepared to discuss the availability of both attorneys and decisionmakers who will participate in the settlement conference, consistent with the requirements of this order.

-Particularly if the case is in the early stages of discovery, the parties should consider whether they have the necessary information to engage in meaningful settlement discussions and, if not, raise the issue during the status hearing.
+Particularly if the case is in the early stages of discovery, the parties should consider whether they have the necessary information to engage in meaningful settlement discussions and, if not, raise the issue during the telephonic status hearing.

-If a party is claiming an inability to pay a judgment, counsel should also raise this issue at the status hearing and should expect to provide verification of that fact prior to the settlement conference.
+If a party is claiming an inability to pay a judgment, counsel should also raise this issue at the telephonic status hearing and will be expected to provide verification of that fact prior to the settlement conference.
 Consistent with the schedule that is set, plaintiff's counsel must submit a settlement statement to defendant's counsel, describing the nature of the action, the theory of liability, itemization of damages, and plaintiff's demand, including an explanation for it.
 Plaintiffs are expected to submit a demand that is not what they expect to win at trial, but rather a number that takes into account the risk of loss and cost savings from settling before dispositive motions are filed and/or trial.